NearEDGE/Ogre-vcpkg-Example-Project/README.md

 vcpkg install ogre
 ```

-If you don't have vcpkg added to your PATH enviornment variable, you'll have to open your Terminal to the directory where you installed vcpkg.
+If you don't have vcpkg added to your PATH environment variable, you'll have to open your Terminal to the directory where you installed vcpkg.

 With Ogre installed via vcpkg, clone this repository and open the folder in Visual Studio.
 CMake should configure and you shouldn't run into any issues.